 List of ferry and catamaran routes to and from Sobra

 Catamaran: Dubrovnik-Luka Šipanska-Sobra (Mljet)-Polače (Mljet)-Korčula-Ubli (Lastovo)

-Polače is a village on the northwest side of the island of Mljet in the part of the national park of Mljet.
-It’s located in a wide bay surrounded by four little islands, that’s why it’s considered one of the safest ports of the Adriatic, located right in the centre of the village.
+Polače is a village on the northwest side of the island of Mljet in part of the national park of Mljet.
+It’s located in a wide bay surrounded by four little islands, that’s why it’s considered one of the safest ports of the Adriatic, located right in the center of the village.
 Read more about Polače port here.

 List of catamaran routes to and from Polače:

 Pomena is a small village at the west end of Mljet, it is very close to the entrance of National Park Mljet being only 20 minutes in walking distance from Malo Jezero.
 As Polače, it is considered a very safe harbor for anchorage, especially because it is protected by a tiny island Pomestak.

 It takes around 3 hours to get from Split to Pomena and it goes across the islands, and from Mljet goes to Dubrovnik.
 There is only one departure per day, but this could be a great option for island hopping.

 Getting to Mljet from Dubrovnik and Split airport

 →If you land in Dubrovnik airport you need about 20 minutes from exiting the terminal to get to where the catamaran departures, to get a ticket you should be in the port 30 minutes before departure.

 →In case you land in Split airport, you can take a shuttle bus that takes you directly to the Split ferry port, it will take you around 30 minutes (maybe a bit more during the summer period because of the traffic).